mieubrisse/gecko/vms/wasmvm/README.md

 }'
 ```

-The response indicates that the transaction was a contract invocation and that the method being called didn't return an error.
+The response indicates that the transaction was a contract invocation and that the method being called didn't return an error (`invocationSuccessful` == `true`).
-The response show the arguments to the invoked method as well as the returned value.
+We can see the arguments to the invoked method as well as the returned value.
-`byteArguments` and `returnValue` are both encoded with base 58 and a checksum.
-In this case, both have value `"45PJLL"`, which is the encoding for an empty byte array.
-That is, this method received no `byteArguments` and returned nothing (void.)
+`returnValue` is `null` because `create_owner` doesn't return a value.
 `sender` is the _address_ of the account that sent the transaction.
 This is the hash of the public key that corresponds to the private key that controls the account.